 HIGH RISK The legislature retains complete control over the state legislative redistricting process, subject to gubernatorial veto, which may be overridden with a 2/3 supermajority vote in each chamber.
-South Dakota has a single at-large congressional district, and is not expected to gain any additional seats after the 2020 Census.
+South Dakota has a single at-large congressional district, and will not gain any additional seats after the 2020 Census.